CurtisLV/csharp_101/README.md

 -   Every type, eventually, inherits from `Object`
 -   `Object` members include `Equals()`, `ToString()`, and `GetType()`
 -   The `ToString()` method allows `Console.WriteLine()` to work for all types

+### String, the exception

+-   The `String` or `string` type is a reference type
+-   Strings are *immutable*, which means they cannot be changed after they are created
+-   Being immutable also means that a `string` reference will always point to the original object, so "modifying" one reference to a `string` will not affect other references to it
+-   With the equality operator (`==`), strings are checked for value, not referential, equality
+-   A `string` variable can be unassigned, `null`, or empty.
+Empty strings can be represented by `String.Empty` or `""` --- they're equivalent